pbl64k/ShenzhenIO-Turing/README.md

     MINUS1: DATA    -1
     TEMP:   DATA     0

 But again, I haven't been able to track down SUBLEQ's actual proof of Turing completeness.
-It's either a case of infinite circular references of esolang to paper to esolang to paper etc., or a road that terminates in $200 paper-only monographs not available through ACM DL.
+It's always either a case of infinite circular references of esolang to paper to esolang to paper etc., or a path that terminates in $200 paper-only monographs not available through ACM DL.
 Yeah, no.

 So netheir argument consistutes an actual proof in my book.